Simla, Colorado: History

 Simla was founded in 1909 by a man with the name of Altman.
 Simla was named because the daughter of a railroad official was reading a book about India when she came across the name, Simla.
 Settled in the 1880s, Simla was incorporated in 1912.
 The first newspaper was started in 1911.
 It was a center for the shipping of the area's potato harvest each year.

 Simla received national attention when it became the place where the first so-called "English Variant" of SARS-COV-2 (Covid-19 virus) was diagnosed in the United States.

 Geography

-Simla is located in southern Elbert County at (39.140746, -104.082836).
-It lies to the south of Big Sandy Creek, an east-flowing tributary of the Arkansas River.
+Simla is located in southern Elbert County to the south of Big Sandy Creek, an east-flowing tributary of the Arkansas River.
 U.S. Route 24 passes through the town, leading southwest to Colorado Springs and northeast 24 mi to Limon.

 According to the United States Census Bureau, Simla has a total area of 1.4 km2, all of it land.